MikeTheStrat/KeyFinder/README.md

 # KeyFinder
-WebApp that is used to find possible music keys given any number of notes
+Web App that is used to find possible music keys given any number of notes